 Start managing it like one.

 This is the first post in a series on Brand Performance Management — a new operating model for organizations that are serious about brand as a strategic asset.
-Next up: the invisible tax of brand incoherence, and what it's actually costing you.
+Next up: The invisible tax of brand incoherence, and what it's actually costing you.

 Read More